-Want a desk that lets you assume a standing position, but don’t want to pay the premium of a desk like Thermaltake’s RGB offering?
-This height-adjustable desk from Flexispot is a great alternative.
+If you want a desk that lets you assume a standing position but don’t want to pay the premium of desks like the Thermaltake’s RGB offering, this height-adjustable desk from Flexispot is a great alternative.
 The electric operation allows the desk to rise up to 50cm, and the steel frame construction gives the desk a solid feel.
-It’s pretty easy to piece together, too.
+It’s also easy to piece together.

-With a 120cm length and 70kg weight rating, it’s also the perfect desk for a dual monitor setup.
+With a 120cm length and 70kg weight rating, it’s solid enough to take a dual monitor setup.
 Plus, you can get the tabletop in a variety of colours, depending on your preference.

 |Desk height||Adjustable: 71 – 121cm|

-The best big gaming desk is the Thermaltake ToughDesk 500L RGB Battlestation.
+The best big gaming desk for serious setups.

 This high-end, L-shaped desk from Thermaltake is great if you’re looking to maximise space and don’t mind paying the premium – after all, it’s packed with features for the price.
 The main desk has a full surface RGB mouse pad, and the whole unit is adjustable by a whopping 70cm.